OpenLI-NZ/openli/doc/MediatorDoc.md

 * listenport       -- listen on this port for collectors
 * pcapdirectory    -- the directory to write any pcap trace files to
 * pcaprotatefreq   -- the number of minutes to wait before rotating pcap traces
+* pcapcompress     -- the compression level for pcap trace files (default is 1,                       set to 0 to disable compression)
+* pcapfilename     -- format template to use for naming pcap files (default is `openli_%L_%s`
 * RMQenabled       -- set to `true` if your collectors are using RabbitMQ to buffer ETSI records destined for this mediator
 * RMQname          -- the username to use when authenticating with RabbitMQ